dondonprad/lstm_docker/README.md

-# Training Kubernets Pods data using LSTM model and Pytorch
+# Training Kubernets Pods timeseries data using LSTM model and Pytorch
+# Training process will run in Docker Container